freeCodeCamp/guide/src/pages/articles/math/area-of-a-ellipse/index.md

 ---
-title: Area of A Ellipse
+title: Area of a Ellipse
 ---
-## Area of A Ellipse
+## Area of a Ellipse

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/area-of-a-ellipse/index.md).